 This Poisson's ratio calculator is a tool that will help you determine the Poisson's ratio of any material.
-This calculator can work in two ways - either from the proportion of lateral and axial strain or from the relation between Young's modulus and shear modulus.
+This calculator can work in two ways - either from the proportion of lateral strain and axial strain, or you can also calculate Poisson's ratio from Young's modulus and shear modulus.

 Lateral strain and axial strain